 Much of this is unavoidable.
 However, researchers at Ipsos Loyalty, Fordham University, and Vanderbilt University find that, with proper analyses, you can reduce the drift and significantly increase your share of your customers’ expenditures for the items you sell.

 The proper analyses involve what the researchers call your “Wallet Allocation Rule.”
 For the sake of brevity and to add dramatic appeal, I’ll call it the WAR score.
-And for the sake of reality, I’ll point out that if the calculation just below seems overly complex, adapt the procedure to what will reliably work for you.
+And for the sake of reality, I’ll point out that if the calculation just below seems overly complex, you can adapt the procedure to what reliably works for you.

 The distinctive addition in the WAR calculation is that you also ask your customers about where else they shop and their degree of satisfaction with each of the alternatives to shopping with you.
 You then look at where you rank compared to the others and plug the numbers into the WAR formula for each customer surveyed: